War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 Online videos from the site appeared to show thick black smoke rising after the attack.
 Even successfully intercepted drones cause debris that can spark fires and injure those on the ground.

-Ras Tanura, near Dammam, has a capacity over half a million barrels of crude oil a day.
+Ras Tanura, near the city of Dammam in eastern Saudi Arabia, is one of the world's largest with a capacity over half a million barrels of crude oil a day.
+It was temporarily shut down as a precaution after the attack, Saudi state television reported.

 Earlier in the day, debris fell on Kuwait's Ahmadi oil refinery, injuring two workers, after drones were shot down, the state-run KUNA news agency reported.